-Subsequent to the year end, the Company issued 12,120,980 units at \$0.10 per unit with each unit consisting of one common share and one common share purchase warrant exercisable at \$0.15 per share for a period of five years from the date of issue.
-The Company received gross proceeds of \$1,212,098 and incurred cash costs of \$31,240 and issued 288,400 broker warrants as compensation for the financing.
+Subsequent to the year end, the Company issued 6,340,000 units at \$0.05 per unit with each unit consisting of one common share and one common share purchase warrant exercisable at \$0.10 per share for a period of three years from the date of issue.
+The Company received gross proceeds of \$317,000 and incurred cash costs of \$8,950 and issued 73,000 broker warrants as compensation for the financing.

-Subsequent to the year end, the Company granted 4,400,000 options exercisable at \$0.10 per share, to officers, directors and consultants.
-At the date of grant, 1,800,000 options vested immediately and 2,600,000 options will vest over a three year period
+Subsequent to the year end, the Company granted 625,000 options exercisable at \$0.10 per share.
+The options have a term of five years and vest equally over the term.